HelixOriginator/HelixOriginator/README.md

 Kallol Chakrabarti is an Independent Researcher, Helix Originator, and Founder of Docu Helix.
 With around 3,200 downloads across SSRN, Zenodo, and other platforms, he is recognized as a leading independent researcher with global readership.

-On SSRN, he ranks in the top 7.1% of authors globally with 503+ downloads, reflecting strong readership and engagement with his interdisciplinary research.
+On SSRN, he ranks in the top 7 % of authors globally with 506+ downloads ON SSRN, reflecting strong readership and engagement with his interdisciplinary research.
-My research has been downloaded over 3200 times across platforms including Zenodo (2400) , SSRN (503) Figshare( 75) OSF ( 59) etc.
+My research has been downloaded over 3200 times across platforms including Zenodo (2500) , SSRN (506) Figshare( 75) OSF ( 59) etc.
-Ranked in the top 7.1 % of over 2.5 million authors worldwide on SSRN (Social Science Research Network), based on author impact and readership statistics.
+Ranked in the top 7 % of over 2.5 million authors worldwide on SSRN (Social Science Research Network), based on author impact and readership statistics.
  I filed a provisional patent (No. 202411090481, Indian Patent Office, 21/11/2024), advancing novel concepts eligible for international protection via the PCT system.
  “The highest number of documented and verifiable independent research contributions by an unaffiliated researcher globally.”
  Creator of the global concept "YouTube University."
+Currebtly he has over 3200 total downloads across all platforms which puts him among 1% of authors globally.

 Helix Originator | Research Innovator | DeSci Advocate | Course Creator & Web App Developer